 Step Three: Make sure that the shoes are deep enough for the orthotic to fit deeply inside the shoes, otherwise it will raise your kids’ feet up and give your child the impression that the feet are coming out of the shoe (all the shoes describe above are deep).

-These pictures show the difference of depth between two well-known brands such as New Balance and Nike.
+These pictures show the difference in depth between two well-known brands such as New Balance and Nike.

-If you pay close attention you will notice how the orthotic is not fitting deep enough in the Nike shoe, whether in the New Balance shoe the orthotic is sitting deeply inside the shoe.
+If you pay close attention you will notice how the orthotic is not fitting deep enough in the Nike shoe (red and black), whether in the New Balance shoe style the orthotic is sitting deeply inside the shoe (blue and black).

 Step Fourth: The shoes must be wide enough to accommodate the orthotic.
 If the shoes are not wide enough your child will complain that the shoes feel too tight, and you will notice red marks along his or her pinky toe (small toe).
-If the shoes are too narrow, the orthotic will break the shoe by making a hole through the shoe.
+In addition, if the shoes are too narrow, the orthotic might end up making a hole through the shoe.
 Let’s take a look at an example of an orthotic in a shoe that is too narrow.

 Here is an example of an orthotic that is poking out of the shoe.
-This constant friction between the orthotic and the shoe will lead to the shoe falling apart.
+This constant friction between the orthotic and the shoe will lead to the shoe falling apart faster.

-Now that you know which are the best shoes and orthotics to improve your child walking pattern, you are ready to provide relief to your child’s feet and help him or her walk and run straighter!
+Now that you know which are the best shoes and orthotics to improve your child walking pattern, you are ready to provide relief to your children’s feet and help them walk and run straighter!

-I get contacted by parents daily asking me if I know of a good children’s shoe store in their area, that is the reason why I decided to create a map of the United States that displays the best children’s shoe stores by state.
+I get contacted on a daily basis by parents asking me if I know of a good fitting children’s shoe store in their area, that is the reason why I decided to create a map that showcases the the best fitting children’s shoe stores by state.
 These stores are not big retail chains, but rather locally owned shoe stores specializing in measuring and fitting children’s shoes.

 You can find that map here:

-If you happen to have a good children’s shoe store in your are please let us know so we can all benefit from your experiences!
+If you happen to have a good children’s shoe store in your area please let us know in the comments section below so other parents can benefit from your experiences!